Preemption & Public Health — for Facilitators

 Tools for Public Health Law Academy trainers

 This collection of tools supports anyone interested in teaching public health practitioners about preemption and its effects on public health.
-It is part of the Public Health Law Academy (PHL Academy), which provides a deeper understanding of the use of law and policy to improve population health outcomes.
+These tools are part of the Public Health Law Academy, which offers free trainings on the use of law and policy to improve population health outcomes.

-Start with our Preemption & Public Health training, then download and tailor the following resources for your specific audience:
+Start by watching our Preemption & Public Health training, then download and tailor the following resources to customize our materials for your specific audience:

-• Facilitator's Script that can be modified for your audience and speakers
+- Facilitator's Script, which can be modified for your audience and speakers

-• Slide Presentation that can be adapted to your unique training content
+- Slide Presentation, which can be adapted to your unique training content

 About This Training